coni524/palworld-ondemand/README.md

 - The system automatically stops when there is no connection from a client for 10 minutes immediately after startup.
 - After a client connection, the system automatically stops when it detects no connected users for 20 minutes.
+- Every 6 hours you will receive a notification in Slack of your current month's AWS usage total.

 ## Background